YOUR DOGUE DE BORDEAUX & PLAY BITING

 Biting your clothes during play

-Playing with your puppy when he is being aggressive, growling, or when he’s too excited
+Playing with your puppy when he is being aggressive, growling, or even when he’s simply excited

 Giving affection (physical or verbal) when your puppy is overexcited